AEATech/transaction-manager-core/CONTRACT.md

         - `TxOptions.retryPolicy` is configured and the retry limit has not been exhausted
     - On each retry:
         - a fresh physical DB transaction is started
+        - isolation level is reapplied
-        - the same queries are executed in the same order
+        - the queries are yielded from the plan's `getQueries()` and executed in the same order
-        - isolation level is reapplied.
+        - (Note: `DeferredBuild` transactions will have their `build()` method re-invoked during this process)

 4. **Connection Recovery ("Gone Away" handling)**